Holocaust uniqueness debate

-The assertion that the Holocaust was a unique event was important to the historiography of the Holocaust, but has come under increasing challenge in the twenty-first century.
-Related claims include that the Holocaust is external to history, beyond human understanding, a civilizational rupture (Zivilisationsbruch), and something that should not be compared to other historical events.
-Uniqueness approaches to the Holocaust also coincide with the view that antisemitism is not another form of racism and prejudice but is eternal and teleologically culminates in the Holocaust, a frame that is preferred by Zionist narratives.
+The assertion that the Holocaust was a unique event in human history was important to the historiography of the Holocaust, but it has come under increasing criticism in the twenty-first century.
+Related claims include the assertion that the Holocaust is external to history, beyond human understanding, a civilizational rupture (Zivilisationsbruch), and something that should not be compared to other historical events.
+Uniqueness approaches to the Holocaust also coincide with the view that antisemitism is not another form of racism and prejudice but is eternal and teleologically culminates in the Holocaust, a frame that is preferred by proponents of Zionist narratives.

 History

-The Jerusalem school of Jewish history originated in the 1920s and sought to tell Jewish history from a national, as opposed to religious or philosophical, perspective.
+The Jerusalem school of Jewish history originated in the 1920s and it sought to document Jewish history from a national, as opposed to a religious or philosophical perspective.
 It developed the notion that Jewish history itself was unique, a progenitor to the idea of the uniqueness of the Holocaust.
 The uniqueness of the Holocaust was advanced while it was ongoing by the World Jewish Congress (WJC), but rejected by governments of countries in German-occupied Europe.
 In the early decades of Holocaust studies, scholars approached the Holocaust as a genocide unique in its reach and specificity.
 Holocaust uniqueness became a subject for scholars in the 1970s and 1980s, in response to efforts to historicize the Holocaust via such concepts as totalitarianism, fascism, functionalism, modernity, and genocide.